NVIDIA/cuda-samples/Samples/shfl_scan/README.md

-# simpleCUBLAS - Simple CUBLAS
+# shfl_scan - CUDA Parallel Prefix Sum with Shuffle Intrinsics (SHFL_Scan)

 ## Description

-Example of using CUBLAS API interface to perform GEMM operations.
+This example demonstrates how to use the shuffle intrinsic __shfl_up_sync to perform a scan operation across a thread block.

 ## Key Concepts

-Image Processing, CUBLAS Library
+Data-Parallel Algorithms, Performance Strategies

 ## Supported SM Architectures